Real Estate in Manzanillo, Mexico

 When we asked expats what advice they would give a foreigner before buying a property in Manzanillo, they said:

 "When buying property in Manzanillo, it is important to understand the local and national laws governing the sale and purchase of real estate, as well as any applicable restrictions and obligations.
 It is also wise to have any documents related to the property checked by an expert, to ensure the accuracy of the information provided in them.
 As a foreign buyer, you will need to obtain the required permits from the Mexican government, and take note of any taxes and fees associated with the purchase.
-Furthermore, you should evaluate the local infrastructure and amenities when weighing up where to purchase property and research the local market to ensure that you are making a sound long-term investment," explained one person living in Manzanillo, Mexico.
+Furthermore, you should evaluate the local infrastructure and amenities when weighing up where to purchase property and research the local market to ensure that you are making a sound long-term investment," said one foreigner living in Manzanillo, Mexico.

 Are foreigners allowed to own property in Manzanillo?